rhx/SwiftGtk/README.md

 ## What is new?

-Experimental support for gtk 4 was added via the `gtk4` branch.
+Support for gtk 4 was added via the `gtk4` branch.

 Version 12 of gir2swift pulls in [PR#10](https://github.com/rhx/gir2swift/pull/10), addressing several issues: